kyritzb/BeatSaber-Tournament/README.md

 # BeatSaber-Tournament

-This project is made with google sheets and a google form in order to take in data about scores, what song the user played, to generate a scoring system and leaderboard.
+This project is made with google sheets and a google form.
+Google form takes in data from users and the data is then analized in order to calculate scores for each player and generate leaderboards.
+It is easy to change the songs and add new players just by adding their names to the forms.